 The big question is will intuitive eating work for everyone?

 Intuitive eating allows you to focus on doing what’s right for your body.
-But you still need to be mindful of what you’re eating each day.

 Within your intuitive eating routine, you’ll want to incorporate plenty of nutrient-dense foods.
 This means lean proteins, fats, fibre and carbs from fruit and veg.